Type of Conflict

 1995 Opposition leader Aung San Suu Kyi was released from house arrest in July.
 Hundreds of people died from government attacks on ethnic rebel bases and from government slave-labour projects.

-2. The Democratic Karen Buddhist Army (DKBA): split from the Karen National Union (KNU) in 1994 and soon thereafter signed a ceasefire agreement with the military regime.
-The group has been allied with the government, fighting alongside government forces since 1995, sometimes fighting against other Karen rebel groups such as the KNU.
+3. Former rebel groups now allied with military: After signing ceasefires with the government, various rebel groups have formed informal alliances with the military regime they once opposed.
+A good example is the Democratic Karen Buddhist Army (DKBA) – a predominantly Christian insurgent group that split from the Karen National Union (KNU) in 1994 and soon thereafter signed a ceasefire with the regime.
+From 1995, the DKBA and government forces fought against other Karen rebel groups, such as the KNU, in accordance with the ceasefire agreement.
 In early 2009, the DKBA agreed to the junta’s plan to transform ceasefire groups into Border Guard Forces (BGF).

 a.
 Karen National Liberation Army (KNLA).